gangdong/gangdong.github.io/_posts/2018-05-12-Others-gitalk.markdown

 When first loading, you will be requested to sign in your Github account to active the comment function.<br>
 ![firstload]({{site.baseurl}}/assets/image/others-gitalk-first-loading.png){: .center-image }<br>
 Active it then you can use it now!<br>
-If you like this page or you have anything would like to share, comment  at below! :relieved: <br>
+If you like this page or you have anything would like to share, comment  at below! 🙂 <br>